Tetris and Intellectual Property Rights: Trademark

 Posted December 7, 2008 by desireexg

-Categories: Tetris and Falling Block Games, Tetromino Games, iPhone
+Categories: iPhone, Tetris and Falling Block Games, Tetromino Games

 This article is Part I of a series that elucidates the issues surrounding iPhone Tetromino games, Intellectual Property Law, and the Tetris Company.
 The series begins with a reproduction of the Tetris Company’s Cease and Desist Letters.
 Next, it defines and explains patent, trademark and copyright law.
 Finally, it concludes with a re-examination of Tetris Company’s claims of infringement.